-Do not point camera at sun or other very bright object EVER...even when machine is "o

-Do not place heavy objects on top of the VTR.
+Do not point camera at sun or other very bright object EVER...even when machine is "a not place heavy objects on top of the VTR.

-Do not hold tape in "pause" mode any longer than 30 seconds because heads will get d

-Do not carry camera or store in case with lens point straight down...vidicon will "flake" and get dirty.
+Do not hold tape in "pause" mode any longer than 30 seconds because heads will get d be not carry camera or store in case with lens point straight down...vidicon will "flake" and get dirty.

-No not plug in AC charter while it is "on"...you could short and permanently damage VIR.

-No not touch side of tape that touches meads...the grease and dirt from your hands could clog and dirty the heads and make an uneven or unviewable picture

-No not make unnecessary noises holding and focusing camera when using camera microphone.
+No not plug in AC charter while it is "on"...you could short and permanently damage no not touch side of tape that touches needs...the grease and dirt from your hands could clog and dirty the heads and make an uneven or unviewable picture no not make unnecessary noises holding and focusing camera when using camera microphone.

-Do not place subjects to be taped in front of a strong back-lit area; e.g. a window...the automatic gain control will causo your subjects to be blacked out... a silhouette effect.
+no not place subjects to be taped in front of a strong back-lit area; e.g. a window...the automatic gain control will cause your subjects to be blacked out... a silhouette effect.